ArushC/broadcast/README.md

 6. To test runtimes for one of the schemes, run the command "java schemes.<NAMEOFCLASS>", where "<NAMEOFCLASS>" is the name of any one of the files in the "schemes" directory, excluding the '.java' file extension.

-All runtimes are analyzed in depth in the paper: https://eprint.iacr.org/2021/1526.
+A detailed analysis of observed runtimes can be found in this research paper: https://eprint.iacr.org/2021/1526.